valentinavallalta/cs124-lab2/design/design.md

 show when it was too long (and the To Do List Title too) but this is also a feature we tried to implement but were not able to.

+For our 4th round of user testing, we specifically focused on user testing for our new added feature for multiple lists.
+We asked a student to add a new list, delete a list and change the title of the list.
+We also asked the student to speak through what they thought as they were completing these tasks.
+One piece of feedback we received is that the student thought that they would be able to change the name of a list from the homepage but our implementation only allows this action from the individual list pages.
+This is a feature we can look to implement in the future.

 ## Challenges you faced:

 The main challenge that comes to mind is making decisions as a pair.
 At times, it was difficult to come to a singular